Danello1224/Analisis-de-Selecciones-Nacionales-de-Futbol/README.md

 - Opponent analysis
 - Dynamic football metrics visualization

-The dashboard was developed using HTML and AI-assisted development tools.
+The dashboard was developed using HTML5, CSS3, JavaScript (Vanilla ES6) and AI-assisted development tools.

 ---